 In the wake of the COVID-19 pandemic, we created our first virtual play festival, Play(s) at Home, addressing the various experiences of people across the globe dealing with the beginnings of a global health crisis.
 We then followed up with Play(s) at Home: A Green Theatre Festival, focusing on the pandemic in relation to nature and the environment.
 Both festivals are available for viewing here.

-Connective Theatre Company is a proud member of The League of Chicago Theatres, and a producing resident at Nox Arca Theatre.
+Connective Theatre Company is a proud member of The League of Chicago Theatres.